rehierl/node-tree-outliner/4-extensions/0-0-extensions.md

 Therefore, and in order to change the relationship of a node, the scope of one or more presequent sections must be altered.
 Because of that, the parent section of a node depends on presequent nodes.
-That is, the information which defines a node's location within the section tree is not directly bound to the node itself.
+That is, the information which defines a node's location within the section hierarchy is not directly bound to the node itself.
 Consequently, and if only the default definitions are used, the section hierarchy of a node tree is well defined, but not that obvious.

 As mentioned above, close modifiers allow to instruct an implementation to close presequent sections.
-As such they allow to explicitly limit the scope of presequent sections and therefore allow to select a different current section.
-Because of that, they allow to explicitly change the location of subsequent nodes within the section hierarchy.
+As such they allow to explicitly end the scope of presequent sections and therefore allow to switch to a different current section.
+Because of that, close modifiers allow to explicitly change the location of subsequent nodes within the section hierarchy.

 Consequently, close modifiers can be used to express a more obvious section hierarchy.
 That is, (1) such modifiers are possible, and (2) they improve the overall design by making it more convenient to express a specific section hierarchy.

 **CLARIFICATION**